gstavrinos/MSc-viva-voce/README.md

-You can see the html of the jupyter notebook, [here!](https://htmlpreview.github.io/?https://raw.githubusercontent.com/gstavrinos/MSc-viva-voce/master/vv.html)
+You can see the html version of the jupyter notebook, [here!](https://htmlpreview.github.io/?https://raw.githubusercontent.com/gstavrinos/MSc-viva-voce/master/vv.html)